BRYN4444/HitmanRoulette/README.md

   * Fixed an error where an exit in Dubai wasn't showing an image.
   * Updated the Target Images for the Sarajevo Six to a higher quality.
   * Fixed a number of spelling mistakes throughout.
-* **Current Plans:**
-  * A bit of a break, but eventually going through and adding some more Contracts Mode Targets to missions that need some more.
->**Bug Hunting:** Please make a post [via GitHub](https://github.com/BRYN4444/HitmanRoulette/issues) or [on Hitman Forum](https://hitmanforum.com/t/13107) if you:
->* Experience any graphical issues while using the Roulette in 4K, or on phones/tablets.
->* Notice inconsistencies or impossibilities generated if using the Roulette while playing HITMAN or HITMAN 2.
->* Have troubles or questions about the new Stream Overlay.

 ---